monome/docs/norns/play.md

 The first four `cpu` readings show the state of each of the processor's four cores, followed by an average CPU load.

-Occassionally, you may see `!!!` next to the CPU average.
-This indicates that the audio system has detected the occurence of [xruns](https://alsa.opensrc.org/Xruns).
+Occasionally, you may see `!!!` next to the CPU average.
+This indicates that the audio system has detected the occurrence of [xruns](https://alsa.opensrc.org/Xruns).
 This indicator is normal during script switching, when SuperCollider engines are being swapped out.
 If the indicator is present during a script's run, it likely corresponds to audio glitching due to CPU overload.

 The `disk` reading shows the storage available, in megabytes.

 Underneath the script's name (or `NONE` if no script is running), you'll see the software version currently running on your norns.
 In the screenshot above, we're running `230405`, formatted as YYMMDD.
-See the [update docs](/docs/norns/wifi-files/#update) for more infomation.
+See the [update docs](/docs/norns/wifi-files/#update) for more information.

 The current state of the battery is shown in the bottom right corner: